aloysius-pgast/crypto-exchanges-gateway/README.md

 ["binance","bittrex","poloniex"]
 ```

+By default, only public API will be enabled.
+In order to access trading/private API, you need to update _config.json_ with appropriate _user_ and _secret_ provided by exchange (check [documentation in _doc_ directory](doc/config.adoc) )

 * Check BTC & ETH prices on CoinMarketCap

 Open http://127.0.0.1:8000/coinmarketcap/tickers?symbols=BTC,ETH in your browser.
 You should see JSON content such as below :